LowPolygons/BetterRaytracer/README.md

 This is a total remaster of an old Raytracer I made, only know I follow standard conventions and aim for actually pleasant code

 ## How To Use
+Clone the Repository

+Run the `get_dependencies.sh` script (for Debian/Ubuntu platforms) to automatically install all needed packages

 Nagivate to `src/SceneConfig.cc` and set the configuration you want.

 Run `run-scripts/release.md`